Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Red flags include:

-Landlord refuses to put deposit amount in the rental agreement or asks for a large portion in cash
+The landlord refuses to put the deposit amount in the rental agreement or asks for a large portion in cash

 Protect yourself by clearly negotiating and formalizing the deposit in the rental agreement before paying any money.
 Only pay through check or electronic transfer to create records.
 Also, get receipts for all payments.